 One type of "odd" closet commonly seen in the Chicago area is about four feet deep and approximately equal width.
 Referred to the spelunker's special or cave closet by This Old House, these closets are too deep to be considered a reach-in closet, but not deep enough to make a practical walk-in for clothing.
 This type of closet space can present a challenge when it is the only hanging clothes storage available for the bedroom.
 A common solution is a tandem arrangement where two rods are placed one in front of the other with enough separation to accommodate hangers on both closet rods.
 Out of season clothing is usually hung on the back rod with currently used clothing in front.
 This gives the closet the functionality of a reach-in closet.
 The problem with this set up, however, is that inevitably, most people will want to wear something stored in the back rod during its "off-season" — especially in Chicago where temerature fluctuations and extreme weather are common.

 A better solution to the "spelunker's special" is a rotating closet system.
 Branded as a 360 Organizer® or Lazy Lee®, this type of closet can be spun around — revealing hanging, shelving or some combination of these on each of the four sides.
 It functions similar to a giant lazy Susan for your closet.
 Rotating closets can even be customized with drawers to provide storage for lingerie and smaller items.
-The ability to turn uour closet at will eliminates the need to switch your clothes seasonally, making all items available at all times.
+The ability to rotate your closet at will eliminates the need to switch your clothes seasonally, making all items available at all times.
 The backs and fronts can be used for hanging or drawers, while the sides are usually devoted to shoe storage.
 Some units are optimized with shoe shelves on all sides, allowing the organized storage of up to 200 pairs of footwear.

 Not only does a rotating closet work for these small but deep, awkward, vintage closets — a rotating closet unit works perfectly for maximizing storage potential in corners.
 Available with cabinets specifically designed for corner use, a spinning closet organizer will eliminate any dead space and make full use of every inch of square footage for storage.
 Another advantage is that nothing will ever get lost in the back of the closet.